Rhinestone: Compositions

 Typically, crystal rhinestones have been used on costumes, apparel, and jewelry.
 Crystal rhinestones are produced mainly in Austria by Swarovski and in the Czech Republic by Preciosa and a few other glassworks in northern Bohemia.
 In the United States, these are sometimes known as "Austrian crystal."

-The rhinestone-studded Nudie suit was invented by Nudie Cohn in the 1940s, an Americanization of the matador's "suit of lights."
+The rhinestone-studded Nudie suit was invented by Nudie Cohn in the 1940s, an Americanization of the matador's "suit of lights".
 Rhinestone material is often used as an alternative to sequins.

 A popular type of rhinestone is the AB (Aurora borealis) rhinestone.
 AB rhinestones have a particular type of iridescent coating, applied with vacuum metal deposition.

 In popular culture

 Liberace on stage in Las Vegas with a piano covered in rhinestones.

 Guy de Maupassant's short story "La Parure" from 1884 centers around a seemingly valuable diamond necklace which turns out, to the protagonist's chagrin, to have been made of paste.

 Liberal use of rhinestones was associated with country music singers, as well as with singer Elvis Presley and pianist Liberace.
 In 1974, David Allan Coe released the album The Mysterious Rhinestone Cowboy and referred to himself as The Rhinestone Cowboy again in the 1977 song "Longhaired Redneck".
 In 1975, Glen Campbell had a top hit with the song "Rhinestone Cowboy" and became known as the "Rhinestone Cowboy"; the song served as the basis for the 1984 movie Rhinestone starring Sylvester Stallone and Dolly Parton.
 The British virtual band Gorillaz released the single "Rhinestone Eyes" in 2010.
 The closing track on Madvillain's Madvillainy is titled "Rhinestone Cowboy".
 Carrie Underwood's ninth album, released in 2022, is titled Denim & Rhinestones.
+Kacey Musgraves's 2026 album Middle of Nowhere includes the track "Rhinestoned" and mentions rhinestones elsewhere on the album.